localgovdrupal/localgov_theme/src/assets/scss/README.md

 ## When creating new `.scss` files

-Not all files have to be partials, if a piece of CSS is uncommon, or part of the admin area it's better to make it a separate file and include it as a library.
+Not all files have to be partials, if a piece of CSS is uncommon, or part of the admin area it`s better to make it a separate file and include it as a library.

 * As an example, we have an override.css file here `css/override.css`.

 Dist Process :

-* Run 'gulp build'
+* Run `gulp build`
 * The build will aggregate partials into `dist/assets/css/lib/main.css`.
+* Sass Lint will run on build - giving you useful pointers in your console.

+## Sass Lint

+The build process will run a linter which uses a set of style rules set out in `.stylelintrc` located in the theme root.
+You can tell it to ignore certain files and folders via `.stylelintignore`.

 ## Basics